 Digital twin is a computer-modulated replica of a tangible or intangible object, e.g. a process, a product or a service.
 The coupling of the real and virtual worlds with reference to sensor data or surveys enables systems to be analysed and monitored so that, for example, problems can be identified and remedied before they occur in the real world.
 Digital twins are therefore in a position to improve the operating or financial performance of an object such as a plant or a service.

 Disruptive technologies are those which are driving out and almost completely replacing the previously established technologies and procedures within a relatively short time.
 They are similarly changing habits in private and professional life.
-Examples that may be listed here include MP3, digital cameras, smartphones, 3D printers or even cryptocurrencies.

 Embedded systems are computer that are integrated into technical systems such as machines, where they perform specific tasks.
 These may be monitoring, control or regulatory functions.
-As a general rule, embedded systems carry out their work unnoticed by the user.

 Artificial emotional intelligence or emotional AI refers to the type of artificial intelligence that is able to read the users’ emotions and react accordingly.
 Various specific fields of application are already conceivable.
 Cars equipped with emotional AI could respond to a driver’s mood, counteract fear or frustration and thus produce safer road traffic.
 In the health sector, wearables are conceivable that monitor a patient’s mental health and then trigger an alarm in the event of problems.